 MP for Stone, Great Wyrley and Penkridge

-He has 13 declared financial interests, including shareholdings, visits outside the UK, employment and ongoing paid employment, miscellaneous interests, and gifts, benefits and hospitality from UK sources.
+He has 13 declared financial interests, including shareholdings, visits outside the UK, employment and earnings, ongoing paid employment, miscellaneous interests, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026